juanpablopizarro/iot-bootcamp/examples/Led Example/README.md

 1. Connect your device to an USB port.
 It will turn on a red light when plugged in.

 2. Open Visual Studio Code.
 If you have done the [Setting up enviroment for python develop](https://github.com/juanpablopizarro/iot-bootcamp/blob/develop/setting_up_enviroment/Python/README.md) the board will be autodetected and connected.
 It will show a python prompt.
+Disconnect from Pycom Console.

 3. Go to Micropython button and start a project called "Blinking Led".